 After sampling various Ethiopian recipes, I must correct his evaluation.
 There is no “better” in comparing the two.
 Ethiopian dishes are just as tasty as my favorite Indian dishes, yet very different.

-Both Indian and Ethiopian cuisine use similar spices and ingredients.
+Both Indian and Ethiopian recipes use similar spices and ingredients.
 They both offer numerous slow-cooked curries/stews.
 It’s the technique, elaborate flavor combinations, and presentation that stand apart, making them both unique in their own right.

 This common red lentil stew, is a staple in Ethiopian cuisine.
 Mesir Wat (pronounced me-sir wot) is loaded with onions, ginger, garlic and, of course, spices galore.
 Authentic Ethiopian recipes generally call for berbere paste, a hot spice blend made of chiles, paprika and too many spices to count.
 As berbere is not commonly found in most grocery stores, I used a combination of Garam Masala (an Indian spice blend), Hot Smoked Paprika, Turmeric and tomato paste to replicate it’s flavor.
 Although loaded with spice, Mesir Wat is not overly spicy-hot.
 The rich blend of flavors is a real treat of the senses.